Central Food Hall

 Prices are fixed and advertised at 20-25,000 VND a dish depending on serving size, with smoothies and juices coming in at approximately 20,000 VND and a small bottle of water setting you back 5,000 VND; you do pay what the locals pay here.

 Everyone should try a meal at the market food hall at least once during their stay.

 If you prefer your dining experience to be a little more decadent, the Market Restaurant on An Hoi is a pricier option with similar dishes.
 For street food proper you should head to the vicinity of Tran Cao Van Street and its surrounds.
-A good restaurant offering all these things on the menu as well as the most divine wontons at decent prices is the White Sail.
-Also on Tran Cao Van and for a similar “real” local dining experience you simply must try the country pancakes at Ba Le Well; this is one of the most fun dining experiences you can have on a budget in Hoi An.
+A good restaurant offering all these things on the menu as well as the most divine wontons at decent prices is the Little Menu at 12 Le Loi Street.
+For a similar “real” local dining experience you simply must try the country pancakes at Ba Le Well; this is one of the most fun dining experiences you can have on a budget in Hoi An.

 Contact detailsMain entrance Tran Phu St, Hoi An

 Open: Daily 07:00-20:00

 - Hanoi, Ha Long Bay & Cat Ba